swcarpentry/python-second-language/_extras/design.md

 5.  ...call built-in functions.
 6.  ...use `help` and online documentation.
 7.  ...import code from libraries.
-8.  ...read tabular data into data frames.
+8.  ...read tabular data into arrays and data frames.
-9.  ...do collective operations on data frames.
+9.  ...do collective operations on arrays and data frames.
-10. ...create simple plots of data in data frames.
+10. ...create simple plots of data in arrays and data frames.
 11. ...interpret common error messages.
 12. ...create and run unit tests.
 13. ...write functions with default parameter values.